HugoKawamata/spozberry-autoplay/README.md

 ## Usage
 While spozberry is running, it will accept user input.
+- `PLAYLISTNAME`: Play the playlist called PLAYLISTNAME.
+Full name must be typed out, including any symbols.
 - `zzz [number]`: Sleep mode (Spozberry enters rockabye mode for 15 minutes and will continue to play music.
 Once 15 minutes is up, it will go into real sleep mode and wait the number of hours specified in the arguments.
 Once the time has elapsed, spozberry will resume music automatically again, from where it left off)
 - `r`: Reload playlist (Spozberry picks a new random playlist from your compatible playlists and plays it.)
 - `p`: Pause/play.
 Keep in mind that pausing before leaving the house is unnecessary, as Spozberry will automatically stop when it realises your phone is no longer connected to the network.